Welcome to Hell: Music and lyrics

 Welcome to Hell features fast tempos, sloppy musicianship and a raw, heavily distorted sound rooted in traditional heavy metal, punk rock and speed metal that was integral on the development of thrash, death, black metal and other forms of extreme metal.
 According to Invisible Oranges: "Abaddon’s barbaric 'drums and nuclear warheads' seem to be less a case of him not being able to play and more that, in true punk rock fashion, he just didn’t care.
 He was there to enjoy himself in the revelry, not to anxiously brood over the specifics of performance.
 Much of what he disgorges here seems musically quite appropriate; it’s just the execution is a bit sloppy."

-Lyrically, the songs explore themes such as hedonism, sexual depravity ("Live Like an Angel (Die Like a Devil)", "1000 Days in Sodom", "Red Light Fever", "Poison"), serial killing ("Schizoid"), drug use ("Angel Dust"), witchcraft ("Witching Hour") and Satanism ("Welcome to Hell", "In League with Satan").
+Lyrically, the songs explore themes such as hedonism, perversion ("Live Like an Angel (Die Like a Devil)", "1000 Days in Sodom", "Red Light Fever", "Poison"), serial killing ("Schizoid"), substance abuse ("Angel Dust"), witchcraft ("Witching Hour") and Satanism ("Welcome to Hell", "In League with Satan").
 Two tracks contain use of Biblical scripture, with the title track featuring a female voice reciting an extract from Psalm 23 and "1000 Days in Sodom" telling the story of the Biblical city of Sodom and the prevailing depravity and degradation as the city and its inhabitants are destroyed for their sins.
 The track "In League with Satan" opens with a reversed recording of a demonic-sounding voice using the backmasking technique.
 When played in reverse, the voice of Lant can be heard saying "Satan, raised in hell, I'm gonna burn your soul, crush your bones, I'm gonna make you bleed, you gonna bleed for me".
 This is one of the earliest instances of Satanic subliminal messages in music.